5 Must-See Sights in Washington DC

 More than a city, but not quite a state, Washington, DC, was created by Congress in 1790 as a place to meet and transact the affairs of government.

-Today visitors to our nation's capital can keep infinitely busy with artsy, scientific, political and historic happenings: Watch a million dollars get printed, tarantulas get fed, and Supreme Court justices argue.
-See a giant panda, a new portrait of Sandra Day O'Connor, the Concorde aircraft and the Hope Diamond.
-All that -- and more -- for free.
+Today, visitors to our nation's capital can keep infinitely busy with artsy, scientific, political and historic happenings.
+Watch a million dollars get printed; see a baby panda; learn about the Concorde aircraft; and relive the history behind the Hope Diamond.

 US Supreme Court